mamirulhaq/qrgenerator/README.md

 ./setup.sh
 ```

 You can insert your logo in QRgenerator during installation.
-Upload your logo in folder static and rename with logo.png
+Upload your logo in folder static and rename with logo.png.
+After installation finished,
+you can access QRgenerator in your web browser with http://<ipaddress>:5000